silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 From Bootstrap's [Getting Started page](http://getbootstrap.com/getting-started/) you can find links about the basics of the system and the full documentation.

-The starter theme's NPM dependencies include the Bootstrap Sass files, and the compiled CSS output also includes the final output.
+The CWP Starter theme's npm dependencies include the Bootstrap Sass files, and the compiled CSS output also includes the final output.

-### Bootstrap in the *starter* theme
+### Bootstrap in the *CWP Starter* theme

 If you just want to dive in without reading the manual, the most important thing to understand is the [grid system](https://getbootstrap.com/docs/3.3/css/#grid).
 In a nutshell, `.row` is a full-width